vladbeklenyshchev/synergetics-control-theory/README.md

-# synergetics-control-theory
+# synergetic-control-theory
-projects for synergetics control theory discipline
+Assignments for the Synergetic Control Theory course.